peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 Generates a CBOR object from a byte array.
 The byte array is copied to a new byte array.
 (This method can't be used to decode CBOR data from a byte array; for that, use the DecodeFromBytes method instead.).

 The following example encodes a text string to a UTF-8 byte array, then uses the array to create a CBOR byte string object.
-It is not recommended to use  `Encoding.UTF8.GetBytes` in .NET, or he  `getBytes()` method in Java to do this.
-For instance, `Encoding.UTF8` begins the encoded string with a byte-order ark, and  `getBytes()` encodes text strings in an unspecified haracter encoding.
-Both behaviors can be undesirable.
-Instead, use he  `DataUtilities.GetUtf8Bytes` method to convert text trings to UTF-8.
+It is not recommended to use `Encoding.UTF8.GetBytes
+        ` in .NET, or the `getBytes()
+        ` method in Java to do this.
+For instance, `Encoding.UTF8 ` begins the encoded string with a byte-order mark, and `getBytes() ` encodes text strings in an unspecified character encoding.
+Both ehaviors can be undesirable.
+Instead, use the `DataUtilities.GetUtf8Bytes
+        ` method to convert text strings to UTF-8.

-    /* true does character replacement of
-                invalid UTF-8; false throws an exception
-                on invalid UTF-8 */
-                byte[] bytes = DataUtilities.GetUtf8Bytes(
+    /* true does character replacement of invalid UTF-8; false throws an exception on invalid UTF-8 */ byte[] bytes = DataUtilities.GetUtf8Bytes( textString, true); CBORObject cbor = CBORObject.FromBytes(bytes);
-                textString, true);
-                CBORObject cbor = CBORObject.FromBytes(bytes);

 <b>Parameters:</b>